 Well, that depends!
 First, Xiaomi itself recommends not to follow such practices, so going by that, it’s not safe at all.
 But then again, they are the main culprit, so let’s skip their warning for now.

 Other than that, Xiaomi bloatware removal can also be achieved by rooting the phone.
 Now, this is, in fact, a tricky method unless you know your stuff.
-Failed rooting procedure can brick your phone.
+A failed rooting procedure can brick your phone.
 If you want to know more about rooting and modding an Android device, make sure to check out our guide to rooting and installing custom ROMs.

 Finally, let’s talk about the above-mentioned methods.
 So far, I haven’t received any reports of issues occurring on the device, so if your device happens to come across a bug after performing these methods, do mention them in the comments below.